LinHungShi/GCNetwork/README.md

 # Geometry and Context Network
 This project implements the GCNetwork developed by Kendal, et al(2017).
-Currently, we only train with the Middlebury 2014 dataset.
+Currently, we only train with the Middlebury 2014 dataset for indoor object depth localization.

 Directories:
   code : contains main function (main.py), core function(end_endlearning.py) and helper functions(conv3dTranspose and pfm loader)